Student Bank Accounts

 Savings protection: Full

-You need to be 18 or over and have lived in the UK for the last three years, and your course needs to be at least two years long.
+You need to be 18 or over, studying on a full-time UCAS-registered course that's at least two years long.

 Plus, you must apply for the account between five months before the start of your course and two months after it starts, unless you've been a Nationwide member for at least a year – then you can apply up to 18 months after your course starts.